 Outsource: You don’t have to be a business owner to outsource.
 I will be the first to admit that it’s truly impossible to “do it all.”
 Find a way in your budget to outsource tasks that you don’t like and that don’t bring you joy.
 The goal with outsourcing is to free up your time doing unimportant tasks so you can focus on things that are bigger priorities for you (family time, working, etc).
 You can outsource grocery shopping, housekeeping, landscaping, and laundry to name a few.
 We also outsource taxes and a few personal items like shopping and running errands.
 If you own a business, you can outsource accounting, taxes, social media, administrative tasks to name a few!

 Focus on one task at a time: One of the things I learned early on in motherhood is that it’s next to impossible to “mom” and work at the same time.
 Lyla will literally close my laptop or try to push my phone out of my hand!
 It’s less stressful for me to focus on her when she’s awake, and focus on work when she’s asleep.
 I hustle HARD during nap time!

 Creative business hours: It’s no secret that I love a plan and a schedule.
 Before Lyla I LOVED having set office hours.
 It made me feel like I could keep my home and work life separate for the most part.
 But now that I’m a mom it’s pretty impossible most of the time.
 You’ll often find me working later at night after bedtime or sometimes when I’m really busy early in the mornings before she wakes up.
 And that’s totally okay for this season of my life!

 Being a working mom is stressful.
-Being a working mom in 2020 is next level!
+Being a working mom during a global pandemic is next level!
 But what an amazing gift it is to be able to do what we love and raise children.
 I hope I always remember what a blessing it is to be a working mom…even when it’s stressful!